pofarrell777/node-xboxapi/README.md

 **IMPORTANT**:

-* There is a limit of requests per day
+* There is a limit of requests per hour (default to 150).
-* This limit can change
+* This limit can change.
+* Also, there is a limit of requests attempts (default to 5) to avoid an IP ban from xboxapi.com.
+Each method will try, when there is an error, to make the same request.

 ####Load in the module